samguyette-s1/claude-commands/create_plan.md

 When starting the planning process:

 1. **Check for research files first**:
-   - Look in the `research/` directory for recent research documents
+   - Look in the `research-plans/` directory for recent research documents (files starting with `research-`)
    - If research files exist, ask which one to use:
      ```
      I found these research documents:
-     - research/2025-01-08-authentication-flow.md
+     - research-plans/research-2025-01-08-authentication-flow.md
-     - research/2025-01-07-parent-tracking.md
+     - research-plans/research-2025-01-07-parent-tracking.md

      Which research document should I use to create the implementation plan?
      Or provide a different file path if you have a specific ticket/requirement document.
      ```

-2. **If no research directory exists or is empty**:
+2. **If no research-plans directory exists or is empty**:
    ```
    I'll help you create a detailed implementation plan.

    Note: For best results, consider running the Research Codebase workflow first to document the current state of the codebase.

    Please provide:
-   1. Path to a research document (e.g., research/YYYY-MM-DD-description.md)
+   1. Path to a research document (e.g., research-plans/research-YYYY-MM-DD-description.md)
    2. OR a task/ticket description with relevant context
    3. Any constraints or specific requirements